Skip to main content

 8. Check platform-specific issues: Test on both Android and iOS

-9. Contact support: If issues persist, contact Trackier support
+9. Contact support: If issues persist, contact Apptrove support

 Q: How do I update the Cordova SDK?